wala-bingung/question-application/README.md

 # question-application
-created with indonesia language. application installer only
+created with indonesia language. application installer only. english language added coming soon
 # version:
 1.0.0 beta: only 1 language and use terminal